wjrl/AlignmentPlugin/README.md

 ### Installing the Plugin

 VISNAB is written as a BioFabric plugin.
+The compiled JAR file is available in the downloads directory or this repo.
 To install it, simply drop the `sVISNAB-V1.0.0.0.jar` file into a directory on your computer.
 Start BioFabric, and use __File->Set Plugin Directory...__ to point to the *directory* where you have placed `sVISNAB-V1.0.0.0.jar`.
 Restart BioFabric, and the VISNAB commands will appear in the __Tools->Network Alignment__ menu.